Corentin-Mzr/Platformer-SFML/README.md

 IMPORTANT NOTE:
 All (GX, GY) positions given in the level specification file are given in 'grid' coordinates.
 The 'grid' cells are of size 64 by 64 pixels, and the entity should be positioned such that the bottom left corner of its texture is aligned with the bottom left corner of the given grid coordinate.
 The grid starts an (0,0) in the bottom-left of the screen, and can be seen by pressing the 'G' key while the game is running.

-Tile Entity Specification:
+#### Tile Entity Specification

-Tile N GX GY
+- Tile N GX GY
-  Animation Name    N       std::string (Animation asset name for this tile) GX Grid X Pos     GX      float
+  - Animation Name    N       std::string (Animation asset name for this tile)
+  - GX Grid X Pos     GX      float
-  GY Grid Y Pos     GY      float
+  - GY Grid Y Pos     GY      float

-Decoration Entity Specification:
+#### Decoration Entity Specification

-Dec N X Y
+- Dec N X Y
-  Animation Name     N      std::string (Animation asset name for this tile) X Grid X Pos       X      float
+  - Animation Name     N      std::string (Animation asset name for this tile)
+  - X Grid X Pos       X      float
-  Y Grid Y Pos       Y      float
+  - Y Grid Y Pos       Y      float

-Player Specification
+#### Player Specification

-Player GX GY CW CH SX SY SM GY B
+- Player GX GY CW CH SX SY SM GY B
-  GX, GY Grid Pos       X, Y    float, float (starting position of player) BoundingBox W/H       CW, CH  float, float (in pixels) Left/Right Speed      SX      float
+  - GX, GY Grid Pos       X, Y    float, float (starting position of player)
+  - BoundingBox W/H       CW, CH  float, float (in pixels)
+  - Left/Right Speed      SX      float
-  Jump Speed            SY      float
+  - Jump Speed            SY      float
-  Max Speed             SM      float
+  - Max Speed             SM      float
-  Gravity               GY      float
+  - Gravity               GY      float
-  Bullet Animation      B       std::string (Animation asset to use for bullets)
+  - ~~Bullet Animation      B       std::string (Animation asset to use for bullets)~~

 ### Assignment Hints